Holzweiler Material Guide

 It should preferably be hand-washed.
 If you wish to machine wash your garment, turn garments inside out, choose the “wool” setting on your washing machine and use mild soap for wool (no bleach or fabric softener).
 Dry your wool items by laying them flat – don´t leave them wet in the machine.
 Read more

-POLYESTER / RECYCLED POLYESTER / SEAQUAL YARN
+POLYESTER / RECYCLED POLYESTER / NYLON / RECYCLED NYLON

 Polyester is a synthetic fabric usually derived from petroleum, which means it is not a renewable resource.